eCyclops/foundryvtt-fgg/README.md

 Weapon quality icons, and the Treasure chest are from [Rexxard](https://assetstore.unity.com/packages/2d/gui/icons/flat-skills-icons-82713).

 ## Contributions
 Any feedback is deeply appreciated.
-Please issue [tickets](https://gitlab.com/gmsshadow2/foundryvtt-fgg/-/boards).\
+Please issue [tickets](https://gitlab.com/gmsshadow2/foundryvtt-fgg/-/boards).
-Feel free to grab a TO DO issue from the gitlab board.
-You can then do a merge request on the `development` branch.

 ## Attribution
 The framework for this system is based on the Old-School Essentials system by U-Man which can be found [here](https://gitlab.com/mesfoliesludiques/foundryvtt-ose).
 If you wish to support the original author please use the Ko-fi link below.